Calculating the Dimension Reduction Ensemble Similarity between ensembles¶

 The dimension reduction similarity method projects ensembles onto a lower-dimensional space using your chosen dimension reduction algorithm (by default: stochastic proximity embedding).
 A probability density function is estimated with Gaussian-based kernel-density estimation, using Scott’s rule to select the bandwidth.

-You do not need to align your trajectories, as the function will align it for you (along your selection atoms, which are select='name CA' by default).
-The function we use is dres (API docs).
+You do not need to align your trajectories, as the function will align it for you (along your select

 [4]: